ThomasFindlay/react-testing-best-practices/slides/slides.md

 layout: section
 ---

-# What is Testing and why is it important?
+# Why should we write tests?

 ---
+---
+# Why should we write tests?

+- Manual testing is time consuming and prone to human error.
+- We can run automated tests as many times as we want.
+- Tests can help find and fix bugs before they are shipped to the users.
+- It's easy to break things.
+A good test suite makes it easier to refactor application, as tests will help to detect any regressions.
+- Tests can serve as a code documentation.

+---
 layout: section
 ---
-# Unit tests with Vitest and React Testing Library
+# Unit tests with Jest and React Testing Library

 ---
 ---

-# Pros and cons of unit tests
+# Unit Testing Tips

-- Tests components in isolation
+- Test components in isolation.
+- Mock API requests and any side-effects.
+- Avoid shallow mounting - the speed trade-off just isn't worth it.
+- Query elements just like a user would.
+Don't query by classes or ids.
+Tests should not be another consumer of your application.
+- Avoid testing implementation details.
+- Don't test third-party libraries.

 ---
 layout: section